-The athlete will start the day with a high-carb intake before, during, and after training to be able to complete a long and high-intensity session.
-This might be a bowl of porridge with fruits for breakfast, energy bars or gels on the bike, and chicken with rice post ride.
-In the evening, the athlete will consume a low-carb dinner, for example, beef with vegetables to facilitate the “sleep-low, train-low” modality for a lower-intensity session on day 2.
+The athlete will eat high-carbohydrate fare before, during, and post ride to be able to complete a long ride between 4-6 hours at a high-intensity.
+This might be a bowl of porridge with dried fruits for breakfast, energy bars or gels on the bike, and chicken with rice post ride.
+In the evening, the cyclist will consume a low-carbohydrate dinner, for example, beef with vegetables to integrate both saturated and unsaturated fats and essential amino acids into the blood stream to facilitate recovery and the “sleep-low, train-low” modality for a lower-intensity session on day 2.

-The second day will begin with a low-carb breakfast, perhaps a Froome-style avocado and eggs, to commence the low-intensity training session with reduced muscle glycogen.
-The session will be done without any carbs to maintain the “train low” status.
-The rest of the day will be high carb to replenish glycogen stores and prepare for the day 3 intense training.
-So, a lot of rice and potatoes for post-training meal and dinner.
+The second day will begin with a low-carb breakfast, perhaps a Froome-style avocado (full of beneficial monounsaturated fats) and eggs for some protein intake, before 3-5 hours of a low-intensity training session with reduced muscle glycogen stores.
+The session will be done with low to no carbs to maintain the “train low” status.
+Drink only water or electrolyte rich liquids to hydrate.
+The rest of the day will be high carbohydrate intake to replenish glycogen stores and prepare for the day 3 intense training.
+So, a lot of good fats full of Omega-3 fatty acids found in fish with rice and/or potatoes post-training, and for dinner.

-The rest-day breakfast will be low carb, eggs and avocado again, and recovery training will be done only on water, as the intensity can be easily maintained without any carbs.
-Carbohydrate load will be increased throughout the remainder of day 4 in order to prepare for another 4-day training block.
+The rest-day nutrition strategy of your now normal breakfast will be low carb, eggs and avocado again.
+Drink only water or electrolytes during the recovery session, as the intensity can be easily maintained without any carbs.
+Increase carbohydrate intake throughout the remainder of day 4 in order to prepare for another 4-day training block.
 So, back to full rice and potatoes portions.

-In reality, the specific carbohydrate quantities need to be flexible in relation to athlete history, training status, and specific training goals.
+In reality, the specific carbohydrate quantities need to be flexible in relation to athlete history, current form, and specific goals.
 There’s no quantity that will be optimal for everyone.
-But if done right, this day-to-day and meal-by-meal periodization, as opposed to chronic periods of carb restriction and carb feeding, is likely to maintain metabolic flexibility and still allow the completion of high-intensity workloads on heavy training days.
-If you’re looking to implement this into your training, follow this logic:
+But if done right, this day-to-day and meal-by-meal periodisation, as opposed to chronic periods of carb restriction and carb loading, is likely to maintain metabolic flexibility and still allow the completion of high-intensity workloads on heavy days.
+If you’re looking to implement this into your sessions, follow this logic:

-Training low – Training sessions where the intensity and duration are not likely to be compromised by reduced carb availability (steady-state-type training sessions performed at intensities below the lactate threshold).
+Training low – Training rides where the intensity and duration are not likely to be compromised by reduced carb availability (steady-state-type workout sessions performed at intensities below the lactate threshold).

 Train high – Training sessions that are carb dependent and that would suffer from low glycogen stores (interval-type sessions undertaken above lactate threshold).

-If you get good at planning your carb intake to fit your training, you might find benefits for weight management too.
-That’s because train-low sessions on lower-intensity training days may allow for the creation of calorie deficits without negating training intensity.
-It’s time to focus on strategically using carbs to your advantage, not just blindly relying on them as the best source of energy for all scenarios.
-That’s the main takeaway from the “fuel for the work required” approach.
+If you get good at fuelling properly and planning your carb intake calorie consumption to fit your exercise intensity, you might find it beneficial for managing weight loss too.
+That’s because train-low sessions on lower-intensity days equate to calorie burnt without negating workout intensity.
+Focus on strategically using carbs and carbohydrate stores to your advantage, not just blindly relying on them as the best source of stored energy for all scenarios.
+That’s the main takeaway from the “the right fuel for the work required” approach.